-Why Using API Keys Is Better Than Paying for ChatGPT or Claude
+Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 October 6, 2025

 You're paying for ChatGPT Plus.
 Or Claude Pro.
-Maybe both.
+Or Google AI Pro.
+Maybe all three.
 You think you're getting premium AI access.

 You're not.
 You're getting scammed.